maciejg-git/litewind-alpine-documentation/documentation/carousel.md

 ### Auto play

-Add the `data-auto-play` prop to automatically transition to the next slide after 5 seconds.
-You can set the props's value to change the default time interval.
+Add the `data-auto-play` prop to automatically transition to the next slide.
+The prop value is a time interval in milliseconds.

 {% render "example.liquid" example: "examples/carousel-auto-play.html", tabs: examples.carouselAutoPlay, centerFlexRow: true %}

 ### Transition

+The next example shows how you can customize the carousel transition.
+This transition is slightly more advanced than the default one:
+- the `transition-none` class is added in the first frames to cancel the previous transition and prevent glitches when switching slides too quickly.
+- the `data-prev` and `data-next` variants are used to move slides left or right based on the direction
+- the `motion-reduce` variant is used to prevent transition from playing if the user has `prefers-reduced-motion` enabled.
+To add a fallback transition, such as opacity, you can use the [motion-safe](https://tailwindcss.com/docs/hover-focus-and-other-states#prefers-reduced-motion) variant.

 {% render "example.liquid" example: "examples/carousel-transition.html", tabs: examples.carouselTransition, centerFlexRow: true %}